vic-ma/howtodismantle.github.io/_posts/2025-11-19-Snow-Business-Like-Data-Business-Peakboard-Meets-Snowflake.md

 * The machine with Peakboard Designer.
 This is the machine where we'll build the Peakboard app on.
 * The Peakboard Box or Peakboard BYOD instance.
 This is the machine where the Peakboard app will run on.

-We explained the [ODBC setup process on Peakboard](/SAP-Hana-Meets-Peakboard-Mastering-ODBC-Integration-Step-by-Step.html) in a previous article.
+We explained the [ODBC setup process for Peakboard](/SAP-Hana-Meets-Peakboard-Mastering-ODBC-Integration-Step-by-Step.html) in a previous article.
 Check it out for the full step-by-step guide.

 During installation, make sure to select the correct architecture (either 32 or 64 bit) for the Peakboard runtime.
 And make sure to keep the driver updated---Snowflake regularly releases new drivers with security patches and